tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 ## Challenges

-Such a change brings in two main challenges:
+Such a change faces two main challenges:

 ### Semantics

-At first sight, the first challenge is to give a semantics for all the strange term we can now write:
+The first challenge is to give a semantics for all the strange term we can now
+write:

 ```nickel
 let foo : forall a. a -> (fun x => x + 1) -> a + 1
 ```

-But, as already observed, we can rely on the fact that the current language already has the generic transformations `# : Term -> Type` and `§ : Type -> Term`.
+Once again, we can rely on the fact that the current language already has the generic transformations `# : Term -> Type` and `§ : Type -> Term`.
 Our goal is to define a new syntax `UniTerm`, and two translations `type : UniTerm -> Type` and `term : UniTerm -> Term`, based on `#` and `§`.
 We will then be able to write Nickel programs in `UniTerm` and translate them to the current syntax.

 ### Conflicts